-The Nigerian Local Jollof Rice goes by many names: local jollof rice, palm oil rice or concoction rice.
-This delicious meal is prepared using cauliflower for a lower carb count, but does not sacrifice on taste.
+The Nigerian Palm Oil Rice goes by many names: local jollof rice, oil rice or concoction rice.
+This delicious meal is prepared using cauliflower for a lower carb count but does not sacrifice on taste.

 This recipe is ready in only 20 minutes from prep to finish.
 I really love this when I’m famished and have no energy for making myself a lavish dinner.

 One condiment that gives it a unique taste is called Iru.
 This is a form of fermented and processed locust beans popularly found in Nigeria.
 It does have a strong smell but it is absorbed in the food and actually gives a very distinct taste and flavor.
 This is also used heavily in most Nigerian soups.
 Don’t worry if you can’t get your hands on some Iru for this recipe; I assure you it won’t take away from how delicious the food will be.

 The Iru should be soaked with hot water for a few minutes and rinsed out before use.
 The recipe also includes smoked catfish which should also be soaked in hot water and broken apart into smaller chunks.
 There will be quite a bit of bone in the fish and I take out as much as I can but it’s quite soft.